kas021/kas021/README.md

 ## About Me

 Hey!
-I'm Khubaib Shaikh (kas021).
-Most of my time goes into building web apps with TypeScript and Python.
-Started with smaller projects but quickly got hooked on full-stack development.
-There's something satisfying about seeing both the frontend and backend come together, especially when everything clicks into place.
+I'm Khubaib Shaikh.
+I build full-stack web applications with TypeScript and Python.
+My journey started with small personal projects, but I quickly fell in love with the entire development process—from designing intuitive frontends to building robust backend systems.

-Right now I'm juggling a few TypeScript projects.
-Got a CMS system in the works, plus some management tools that I'm tinkering with.
-React and Next.js have been my go-to lately, though I keep finding myself diving deeper into Python automation whenever I get the chance.
-Built this NFC attendance system using a Raspberry Pi last year.
-Cards, readers, audio alerts, the whole system.
+Currently, I'm working on several TypeScript-based projects, including a CMS system and management tools.
+React and Next.js are my frontend frameworks of choice, while Python keeps me busy with automation projects and IoT experiments.
+One of my proudest builds is an NFC-based employee attendance system running on a Raspberry Pi—complete with card readers, Google Sheets integration, and audio alerts.

-I've pushed about 445 commits in the last year, give or take.
-Always down to collaborate if you're working on something interesting with TypeScript or Python.
-Hit me up if you want to talk about web dev, automation, or IoT stuff.
-Also made a crypto bot once.
+I'm always open to collaborating on interesting projects, especially those involving TypeScript, Python, web development, or IoT.
+Feel free to reach out if you want to discuss ideas or work together.

-**Want to know more about my work or projects?
-Visit my personal website: [khubaib.me](https://khubaib.me) (self-hosted on a Raspberry Pi).**
+**Want to know more about my work?
+Visit my personal website: [khubaib.me](https://khubaib.me/) (self-hosted on a Raspberry Pi).**

 ---